Rough index theory on spaces of polynomial growth and contractibility: Introduction

 \section{Introduction}

-John Roe invented in \cite{roe_coarse_cohomology} coarse cohomology which pairs against the $K$-theory of the algebraic Roe algebra and showed an index theorem for the pairing of coarse cohomology classes with coarse index classes of Dirac operators.
-The main question is then whether this pairing is continuous so that it extends to a pairing with the $K$-theory of the Roe algebra itself.
-Degree zero classes always pair continuously and John Roe also characterized completely the degree one classes that do this.
-In the degree zero case this leads to his index theorem for amenable spaces \cite{roe_index_1} and in the degree one case to his partitioned manifolds index theorem \cite{roe_partitioning}.
+J.~Roe \cite{roe_coarse_cohomology} invented coarse cohomology which pairs with the $K$-theory of the algebraic Roe algebra and showed a corresponding index theorem.
+The main Novikov-type question is then whether this pairing is continuous so that it extends to a pairing with the $K$-theory of the completed Roe algebra.
+Degree zero classes always pair continuously and J.~Roe also characterized the degree one classes that do this.
+In the degree zero case this leads (in the uniform setting) to his index theorem for amenable spaces \cite{roe_index_1} and in the degree one case to his partitioned manifolds index theorem \cite{roe_partitioning}.

-The main technical goal of this paper is to prove the following theorem.
-Note that we work in the rough category and not in the coarse category as John Roe does, i.e., we pair not against the usual Roe algebra but against the uniform one.
+The first goal of this paper is to prove the following theorem.
+Note that we work in the rough category and not in the coarse category as J.~Roe does, i.e., we pair not with the usual Roe algebra but with the uniform one.
+This enables us to treat not only coarse cohomology, but also rough cohomology, which leads to the fact that we may also consider, e.g., pairings incorporating so-called \Folner exhaustions.

-\begin{mainthm*} Let $M$ be a polynomially $k$-connected manifold of bounded geometry having polynomial volume growth.
+\begin{thmA*} Let $M$ be a polynomially $k$-connected manifold of bounded geometry having polynomial volume growth.